Notes on the module of Euler systems

 \section{Abstract}

-In this paper, we show that the module of higher rank Euler systems for the multiplicative group over a totally real field is free of rank $1$ under the assumptions that Greenberg conjecture holds true and the $\mu$-invariant of a certain Iwasawa module vanishes.
+In this paper, we study the module of Euler systems.
+We determine the ideal of an Iwasawa algebra associated with Euler systems of rank $0$.
+We also show that the module of higher rank Euler systems for $\bG_{m}$ over a totally real field is free of rank $1$ under the assumptions that Greenberg conjecture holds true and that the $\mu$-invariant of a certain Iwasawa module vanishes.